ASTRODEEP-JWST: NIRCam-HST multiband photometry and redshifts for half a million sources in six extragalactic deep fields: Methods

-To identify and flag point-like sources and potentially spurious detections (PLS and PSD, respectively) we adopted a Principal Component Analysis (PCA) technique, described in details in Appendix \ref{SGapp}.
-In short, taking advantage of the quantities \texttt{MU\_MAX}, \texttt{MAG\_AUTO}, \texttt{MAGERR\_AUTO} and \texttt{FLUX\_RADIUS} estimated with \textsc{SExtractor} on the F356W+F444W detection stack, we obtained a 2-dimensional projection space in which PLS occupy an extremely well-defined and tight locus, and PSD gather in a relatively confined region.
-The first column of Fig. \ref{SGappa} shows the resulting diagram for all the fields, with the inner subplot magnifying the region where spurious and regular sources overlap; the exact formulae used to isolate PLS and PSD in the diagram are given in Sect. \ref{SGapp}.
-The second and third columns show the position of the sources in two complementary diagnostic planes, i.e. the \texttt{MU\_MAX} - \texttt{MAG\_AUTO} plane and the \texttt{FLUX\_RADIUS} vs SNR plane, where PLS and PSD also occupy well-defined regions; the usage of the PCA approach allows for a more general identification, combining the two in a fluid way.
+To identify and flag point-like sources and potentially spurious detections (PLS and PSD, respectively) we adopted a principal component analysis (PCA) technique, described in detail in Appendix C. In short, taking advantage of the quantities \texttt{MU\_MAX}, \texttt{MAG\_AUTO}, \texttt{MAGERR\_AUTO} and \texttt{FLUX\_RADIUS} estimated with \textsc{SExtractor} on the F356W+F444W detection stack, we obtained a two-dimensional projection space in which PLSs occupy an extremely well-defined and tight locus and PSDs gather in a relatively confined region.
+The first column of Fig. C.1 shows the resulting diagram for all the fields, with the inner subplot magnifying the region where spurious and regular sources overlap; an example for one field (PRIMER-UDS) is given in Fig. \ref{PCAex}.
+The exact formulae used to isolate PLS and PSD in the diagram are given in Appendix C and Table C.1.
+The second and third columns of Fig. C.1 show the position of the sources in two complementary diagnostic planes, namely: the \texttt{MU\_MAX} - \texttt{MAG\_AUTO} plane and the \texttt{FLUX\_RADIUS} versus S/N plane, where PLS and PSD also occupy well-defined regions.
+The application of the PCA approach allows for a more general identification, combining the two in a fluid way.